textpattern/textpattern.github.io/administration/preferences-panel.md

 ### Site slogan

-The 'Site slogan' is meant for a site subheading, motto, or other quip that you fancy for your site.
-Considering the business name above, "Willie Web Design"; Willie might like the line "Nothing but the best designs!" in his branding, so he would put that in this field.
-The tagline is optional; you do not have to use it if nothing is appropriate for your site.

-**Note:** As of Textpattern version 4.0.7 onwards, the site slogan is HTML-escaped before output.
-So the site slogan should be plain text, with no HTML tags.
+The 'Site slogan' is an optional site subheading, motto, or other quote for your site.
+Considering the examples for Site URL above, "Around The World In 80 Stays"; a slogan of "Adventures Of A Global Explorer" would be relevant here.
+Likewise, the coffee shop might choose a slogan of "The Best Morning Brew, Since 2002!".
+The Site slogan should be plain text (i.e. no markup) as it is HTML-escaped before output.

 ### Production status